 100 percent respondents belong to the Backward Community and they are Christians in therkuvadi Village and Hindu in Chinnapalam Village

-100 percent of women fisher folk in Chinnapalam village are create sea shell garlands.
+100 percent of women fisher folk in Chinnapalam village are create grammar sea shell garlands.
 Sea shell craft is an additional source of income for women fisher folk.

 78 percent of them are seaweed collection.

-21 percent to women fisher folk in Chinnapalamare actively involved in this MGNREGS, especially to create durable assets such as road construction and land development for the village economoy and strengthen livelihood resources
+21 percent of women fisher folk in Chinnapalamare actively involved in this MGNREGS, especially to create durable assets such as road construction and land development for the village economy and strengthen livelihood resources.

 21 percent of women fisher folk in Chinnapalam work at Syed Ali Papu Vadi Fish Company Pamban for 25 days on daily wage basis and earning Rs.200 to Rs.350 per day, according to the arrival of fish.

-only one percent of women fisher folk in Chinnapalam work as gleaners, gleaning the fish from the net for Rs.200 to Rs.300 on available fish on the shore.
+Only one percent of women fisher folk in Chinnapalam work as gleaners, gleaning the fish from the net for Rs.200 to Rs.300 on available fish on the shore,

 Therkuvadi village

-100 percentage of the respondents, in Therkuvadi village, are making fishing nets and selling them for Rs.1000 to Rs.3500, according to the variety of fish.
+100 percent of the respondents, in Therkuvadi village, are making fishing nets and selling them for Rs.1000 to Rs.3500, according to the variety of fish.

 100 percentage of the respondents, in Therkuvadi village involved in fish net cleaning for Rs.
 250 per woman.